 What Do We Offer?

-If you require Mundic testing we can recommend a Chartered Building Surveyor and will carry out the analysis on the surveyors behalf.
+If you require Mundic block testing we can recommend a Chartered Building Surveyor and will carry out the analysis on the surveyors behalf.

 Wheal Jane Consultancy offer analytical petrographic services to Chartered Building Surveyors.
 We can undertake all stages of Mundic testing.